Rocket Lab aims for back-to-back record with launches for US spy agency

 It has its "Wise One Looks Ahead" launch scheduled from Pad A at Mahia on July 12, then a second launch, "Antipodean Adventure" scheduled for 10 days later on July 22.

-"These twin missions are a demonstration of responsive space and will carry will national security payloads designed, built, and operated by the NRO [the US Department of Defence's National Reconnaissance Office], in partnership with the Australian Department of Defence," Rocket Lab says.
+"These twin missions are a demonstration of responsive space and will carry national security payloads designed, built and operated by the NRO [the US Department of Defence's National Reconnaissance Office], in partnership with the Australian Department of Defence," Rocket Lab says.

 The Kiwi-American company's current record is three weeks - the time between two BlackSky missions launched at the end of last year on November 18 and December 9 respectively.